pedrolcl/portableqtapp/README.md

 Using the sample
 ----------------

-The program accepts two command line arguments:
+The program accepts one command line argument:

 ```
- -c fileName    Save and load settings from this file name
+ -p | --portable            Save and load settings from an INI file (portable)
- -n             Save and load settings from native storage (not portable)
 ```

-If no arguments are provided, a settings file name with the same name as the executable and a ".config" file name suffix is used, located at the same directory of the executable.
+A settings file name with the same name as the application name and a ".ini" file name suffix is used, located at a subdirectory relative to the executable location.

 The GUI also provides a menu option to export the settings to an INI file, and a dialog box to edit the settings.